justinjaywang/llllogos/_logos/lacoste-2.markdown

 - apparel

-- symbolic
-- animal
+- typographic
-- crocodile
+- sans-serif
 notes: |-
   First version of logo in 1933.
-See also: [Lacoste wordmark](/lacoste/)
+See also: [Lacoste logomark](/lacoste/)
 ---